Erbology

 Erbology Translyvanian Walnuts

 We source our walnuts from independent organic farmers in Transylvania, Romania.
-Unlike most other companies, we don’t buy our walnuts in bulk and then leave them sitting in storage for months, where they lose their texture, flavor and nutrients.
+Unlike most other companies, we don’t buy our walnuts in bulk and then leave them sitting in storage for months, where they lose their texture, flavour and nutrients.

 Instead, we buy our nuts in small batches which are shelled to order.
 This means that the walnuts are in the best possible condition when they reach you, with all their nutrients intact.

-Their toothsome crunch and sweetly toasty flavor is the perfect addition to our chocolate chip walnut banana bread recipe.
+Their toothsome crunch and sweetly toasty flavour is the perfect addition to our chocolate chip walnut banana bread recipe.
 We hope you enjoy it, and that whatever comfort you need at the moment, you find it here.

 • 2 very ripe bananas, mashed